vvmteam/anxiety/scenes/act3.md

 `bb({eyes:"sorry_down"});`

-b: I was so obsessed with trying to protect you from being hurt, I never stopped to realize *I* was hurting you.
+b: TôiI was so obsessed with trying to protect you from being hurt, I never stopped to realize *I* was hurting you.

 `bb({eyes:"sorry_up"});`